mariotlemes/non3GPP-WiFi/README.md

 sudo wpa_supplicant -i wlan1 -c $HOME/wpa_supplicant.conf && sleep 2
 ```
 Done!
 At this point, the virtual interface wlan1 is connected to wlan0 which acts as a wifi access point.
-If success, the output will look like below
+If success, the output will look like below:

 <p align="center">
     <img src="docs/figs/success-interface-y1.png" height="200"/>